6 Tactics to Quickly Boost Your Cash Flow

 They bury their heads in the sand and passively wait to get paid.

-Many are even afraid of upsetting clients by asking for payment and push it off onto their bookkeeper or another poorly equipped member of their team.
+Many are even afraid of upsetting clients by asking for payment and pushing it off onto their bookkeeper or another poorly equipped member of their team.

 Take a look at your balance sheet and or run an “aged A/R” (accounts receivable) report out of your book keeping software (standard on just about every software you’re likely to be using) and see how much of your money is sitting in uncollected receivables.